retro sticker font how to design stickers procreate

 how to make sticker designs in procreate frog infographic

-Step-by-Step how to design Stickers in Procreate
+How to Design Stickers in Procreate (Step-by-Step Guide)

 aka “Let’s make something cute while ignoring the laundry”